jkeener/vue-portfolio/README.md

 - [x] Switch from using the css lightbox to a js based one.
 - [ ] Revamp the CSS.
 (Did some, still needs work though)
 - [x] Automate 'work' page better - now it is several steps to add a picture.
 - [x] Make it possible to add custom footer with work info for all pictures.
+- [x] Change sample images, files are too big.